jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Three .bat files are done in \MSP430-FORTH that enable you to do all you want.
 Double clic on them to see how to do.

-you can also open any source file with scite editor, and do all via its Tools menu.
+you can also open any source file with scite editor, and do all you want via its Tools menu.

 SD_Card Load, Read, Write and Delete